joes0451/ADev/ReadMe.txt

 		enter them in the password Dialog that will pop-up.
 		Then Gradle will build the App Bundle and sign it with the Keystore information.

+		If you are changing an existing project to use app bundle make sure that you delete any 'key.properties' file in the project directory.

 		You can learn more about app signing here: https://developer.android.com/studio/build/building-cmdline#gradle_signing